AEGEE/MyAEGEE/dispatcher/README.md

 In another console, run `python3 helpers/send.py`.
 Control on `appserver.test:8025` the emails sent.
 It is also possible to control rabbit's stats on `appserver.test:8080`

-This method is not dockerised.
-Currently unsure about adding the docker way.
+This method is now dockerised.
+Using the docker way is useful for the 'DNS' feature of docker (i.e. not hardcoding the IP address of the rabbit host)

 ### Rationale
 We do not need a web service for this, only a worker.
 Doing it this way only means it cannot be scaled (unless precautions are taken for the ack of the message, but pika should already give this out of the box).